mdefenders/it-works-on-my-machine/README.md

 - [ ] Rewrite Bash sections with custom GitHub Actions
 - [ ] Add service to Helm chart to make local testing easier
 - [ ] Replace more hardcoded values with GitHub Actions Variables
+- [ ] Enable pre-Vreated Branch Protection Rules and allow GitHub Actions to push to protected branches